Public Participation at Meetings and Forums

 When you arrive, please enter Council chambers and sit in the public gallery until the Chair calls you to the podium.

-In accordance with Standing Orders (adopted by Council 15 December 2016) there will be time at the beginning of every meeting (excepting public excluded meetings) where you may address the Mayor and councillors, on matters generally relating to the items on the agenda, and at the end of the meeting for other items not on the agenda.
+There will be time at the beginning of Council and Major Committee meetings where you may address the Mayor and councillors, on matters generally relating to the items on the agenda, and at the end of the meeting for other items not on the agenda.

-Precedence will be given to you if you book ahead by ringing Annette on the contact channels detailed above.
+Precedence will be given to you if you book ahead by ringing Joy on the contact channels detailed above.
 Please give us:

 - your name